Tradition of Giving since 1970

 The Heritage Society recognizes those members of the PD community who have included Providence Day in their estate plans.
 Examples of this would include life insurance policies, bequests, and real estate.
 Typically these gifts are directed towards endowment by the donor to secure the future of Providence Day for generations to come.

-Providence Day was founded in 1970, beginning with 12 families and growing into a student body of more than 1,700 today, known for academic excellence.
-The 1970 Society recognizes those donors who give $1,000 or more to the school in the current fiscal year.
+Providence Day was founded in 1970, beginning with 12 families and growing into a student body of more than 1,800 today, and is known for academic excellence.
+The 1970 Society recognizes those donors who give $1,500 or more to the school in the current fiscal year.

 Young Alumni Giving Society: